Ankita01K/Bollywood-Celebrity-Resemblance-Detector/README.md

        to preprocess uploaded images, ensuring uniformity by isolating only the facial part for further analysis.**

-**4.Recommendation Algorithm : We implemented a cosine similarity-based algorithm to suggest the most similar image from our dataset based on feature vectors extracted from uploaded images.**
+**4.Recommendation Algorithm : We calculate  a cosine distance to suggest the most similar image from our dataset based on feature vectors extracted from uploaded images.**

 **5.Website Building: Leveraging Streamlit, we developed a user-friendly interface for showcasing the project, enabling users to upload their images and receive instant resemblance suggestions.**